 Along the east coast of Koh Torinla a hard coral plateau breaks the water's surface at low tide.
 Large fields of staghorn corals and massive porites corals dominate the shallows.
 Cardinalfish, humpnose bigeye bream, twin-spot and 5-lined snappers proliferate.
 Just off the island's coast lies a 120 metre long rocky ridge that acts as a magnet for Surin’s marine life.
 Pinnate batfish, barramundi, schools of bumphead parrotfish, blue-lined and pickhandle barracuda are common on the deeper east side that drops to 31 metres, and Spanish mackerel and grey reef sharks often pay fleeting visits to this island.
 White tip reef sharks frequently rest on the surrounding sands or can be spotted cruising the ridge top at 7 to 25 metres.

 Mid October to early May is the Surin Islands liveaboard season.
 It can be too wet and windy outside of these months for dive boats to venture there.
 December to April is the best time for a visit.

 The Surin area has a reputation for being a good place to spot large creatures like manta rays, eagle rays and even whale sharks.
 This is particularly the case for the period of February to April.
 Currents can kick up in this region during the November to January period which can mean great schooling action for fish such as trevallies, barracuda and fusiliers.

-Warmer water temperatures are present during the dry season of November to April, peaking at 31°C. In the rainy season months from May to October, the water temperature dips but seldom if ever goes below 27°C. The best visibility also occurs in dry season, reaching up to 30m.
+Warmer water temperatures are present during the dry season of November to April, peaking at 31°C. In the rainy season months from May to October, the water temperature dips but seldom if ever goes below 27°C. The best visibility at the Surin Islands also occurs in dry season, reaching up to 30m.